ppkgtmm/ds-projects/sign-language-classification/README.md

 <br/><br/>

 To Dos

-- Make colored images able to be classified by developing a preprocessing pipeline that resize image to be compatible with model and turn the image into grayscale image
+- [x] Make colored images able to be classified by developing a preprocessing pipeline that resize image to be compatible with model and turn the image into grayscale image
+- [x] Use regularization